brandonserrao/Playcelist/README.md

 minutes on 3rd February 2020 (13:00 – 14:30, HÜL/S590). .
 All the apps will be available on
 the emulator of the lecturer’s PC.
 If required, you can use PowerPoint-slides (please send by email at least one hour before the presentations starts).

+//----Other Links of Interest-----
+{BSerrao} Creating and Using Fragments (https://guides.codepath.com/android/creating-and-using-fragments)